Subscribe to our blog to get articles delivered directly to your inbox

 How to repot anthuriums

-1 1/2 cups) until new leaves grow.
+After repotting anthuriums, water three times the normal amount (18 ice cubes, or 1 1/2 cups) until new leaves grow.
 Make sure to drain excess water so that the roots do not sit in standing water.
-It may be best to water more frequently during the week rather than trying to triple water all in one day.
+If you don’t want to water all at once with that extra amount, you can water your plant more often during the week rather than trying to triple water all in one day.

 Then you can return to weekly watering with six ice cubes or 1/2 cup of water.